Getting setup

 OpenGHG is fully documented using a combination of hand-written files (in the doc folder) and auto-generated api documentation created from Google style docstrings. for details.
 The documentation is automatically built using Sphinx.
 Whenever a commit is pushed to devel the documentation is automatically rebuilt and updated.

-To build the documentation locally you will first need to install some additional packages.
-If you haven’t yet installed the documentation requirements please do so by running
+To build the documentation locally you will first need to install the documentation dependencies.
+If you haven’t yet installed the documentation dependencies please do so by running

 Next ensure you have pandoc installed.
 Installation instructions can be found here